RedisLabs/redislabs-docs/content/modules/redisbloom/release-notes/redisbloom-2.4-release-notes.md

   `TDIGEST.MERGE destKey numKeys sourceKey...
 [COMPRESSION compression] [OVERRIDE]` merges multiple sketches into a single sketch.

-  If `destKey` does not exist - a new sketch is created.
+  If `destKey` does not exist, a new sketch is created.

   If `destKey` is an existing sketch, its values are merged with the values of the source keys.
 To override the destination key contents, use `OVERRIDE`.